 In a nutshell: Tom Oldroyd's Hackney pub

-It's early days for the Duke of Richmond, but there's been huge anticipation of the second Oldroyd restaurant, not least because the head chef is Rory Shannon, coming off a very well reviewed stint at Winemakers Deptford.
-Both the main dining room and the pub sound like they're worth separate visits, and we're hearing very good things about their burger.
+There was huge anticipation of the second Oldroyd restaurant, not least because the head chef is Rory Shannon, coming off a very well reviewed stint at Winemakers Deptford.
+Both the main dining room and the pub are worth separate visits, and the crab and chip butty is worth travelling for.
 Not to mention the slow roasted duck on the Sunday lunch menu.
+As Fay Maschler puts it "The menu is a delight, French but arguably not exactly as the French know it."

 41-43 Atlantic Road, London SW9 8JL